NAME¶

 start of the pod.
 If the volume was previously relabeled with the

-option, Podman is optimized to not relabel a second time.
+z option, Podman is optimized to not relabel a second time.
 If files are

-chcon -Rt container_file_t PATH
+chcon -Rt container_file_t PATH command.

 Note: Do not relabel system files and directories.
 Relabeling system content might cause other confined services on the machine to fail.
 For these types of containers we recommend disabling SELinux separation.
 The option --security-opt label=disable disables SELinux separation for the pod.
 For example if a user wanted to volume mount their entire home directory into a pod, they need to disable SELinux separation.